2010 Southeast Asian haze: Causes

-Although land fires contribute a great amount of smoke released into the air, 90% of haze produced originates from peatland fires.
-Peatland fires are known to have the ability to generate up to 6 times more particulate matter than normal land fires.
-Additionally, peat fires are commonly found to be 3 to 4 metres underground making it harder to put out fires.
+Peatland fires were the origin of 90% of the smoke created during these burns, and they can generate up to 6 times more particulate matter than normal land fires.
+Additionally, these fires burn 3 to 4 meters underground, making them much harder to extinguish.

-The El Nino weather conditions in 2010 also caused a delay in the monsoon season resulting in a drought and impacting water and crop supplies.
-Due to the extreme weather patterns faced, farmers were pressured to make up for lost time by illegally setting off forest fires to clear land at a rapid rate.
+A further cause were the El Niño weather conditions in 2010, which delayed the monsoon season, causing a drought and impacting water and crop supplies.
+These weather patterns pressured farmers to make up for lost time by illegally setting off forest fires to clear land at a rapid rate.
 The dry conditions in Indonesia together with the combustible litter left behind from past illegal logging activities played a major role in turning forests and peatlands into potential fire starters.

-The large amount of dense smoke produced from the forest fires in Sumatra were then carried by the westerly winds across the Straits of Malacca polluting and deteriorating the air quality in Malaysia and Singapore.
+The large amount of dense smoke produced from the forest fires in Sumatra was then carried by the westerly winds across the Straits of Malacca polluting and deteriorating the air quality in Malaysia, and Singapore.

 Countries affected

 Malaysia

 The cloud of thick smog produced from the forest fires in Indonesia drifted across Malaysia's west coast affecting the capital of Malaysia, Kuala Lumpur and other areas such as Malacca and Johor.
 Muar, a coastal town located in Johor, experienced a hazardous Air Pollution Index (API) of 432 while the air quality in Malacca deteriorated to an unhealthy API of 106.
-This caused for government hospitals and clinics to be placed on standby to cater to the high influx of haze related respiratory illnesses.
+In response, government hospitals and clinics were placed on standby to cater to the high influx of haze-related respiratory illnesses.

-As a preventive measure, schools in Muar were also shut down to prevent any adverse respiratory illnesses to children and respiratory masks were distributed to the public.
-Vessels travelling along the Malacca Straits were also advised to travel with caution due to the poor visibility which fell to 2 nautical miles.
+As a preventive measure, schools in Muar were shut down to prevent any adverse respiratory illnesses to children.
+Respiratory masks were also distributed to the public.
+Vessels traveling along the Malacca Straits were also advised to travel with caution due to the poor visibility which fell to 2 nautical miles.